Chart Color Schemes

 Katoomba features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 55.4% of all households, including 17.7% couples with children, 24.9% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 44.6%, with lone person households at 39.6% and group households making up 5.1%.
+Family households account for 55.4% of all households, including 17.7% couples with children, 24.9% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 44.6%, with lone person households at 39.6% and group households comprising 5.1% of the total.
 The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.4.

 Frequently Asked Questions - Households